Degree RequirementMSN or DNP

 Those interested in entering this distinguished and highly regarded medical career must first meet the entry-level educational requirements.
 Prospective NNPs must enroll in a four-year university to obtain their Bachelor’s of Science in Nursing (BSN) degree.
 After an individual has achieved their BSN, they can then sit for the NCLEX-RN (Nursing Council Licensure Examination).
 As soon as they have successfully passed the NCLEX-RN examination, the next step is to apply to the state's licensing agency to become a fully licensed, traditional registered nurse (RN).
 The final educational hurdle that a person seeking to become an NNP is to either earn a post-grad Master of Science in Nursing (MSN) degree with a concentration in neonatology, or to enroll in and complete a two-year Advanced Practice Neonatal Nursing (APNN) program.
 Completing one of these two educational programs is a prerequisite for licensure as a nurse practitioner (NP) or clinical nurse specialist (CNS).
 Both of these routes are acceptable for national certification and advanced practice licensure or recognition through all state Boards of Nursing.

-Advanced practice university nursing programs typically will have its core curriculum in disciplines including neonatal physiology, embryology, advanced neonatal assessment, pharmacotherapeutics, and neonatal pharmacology.
+Advanced practice university nursing programs typically will have their core curriculum in disciplines including neonatal physiology, embryology, advanced neonatal assessment, pharmacotherapeutics, and neonatal pharmacology.
 Graduate-level university programs are designed and formulated to meet all requirements for national certification.
 All graduate-level degree programs will consist of both didactic studies as well as clinical preceptorships.

 After an individual completes their graduate or post-graduate education, they are then eligible for national certification through the National Certification Corporation, which recognizes NNPs.
 The majority of states require national certification for NNP licensure, although not all states recognize the same national specializations.
 It is important to check with your state's board of nursing beforehand to determine which NNP specializations are recognized.